manishemi/manishemi.github.io/_posts/2021-05-02-Attention Is All You Need.md

-We suspect that for large values of dk, the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients .
+We suspect that for large values of dk, the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients.
 To counteract this effect, we scale the dot products by (1 / √dk)

 To illustrate why the dot products get large, assume that the components of q and k are independent random variables with mean 0 and variance 1.
 Then their dot product has mean 0 and variance dk